caballerofelipe/some_pd_tools/Report and logic explanation for pd_compare.compare.md

 For each Title the following is explained:
 - **What is done.**
 - **Metadata ['variables']**: the variables added while doing the comparison.
-- **Flow considerations**: if the function will return, if it will go to a specific Title or if the flow will continue.
+- **Logic considerations**: if the function will return, if it will go to a specific Title or if the flow will continue.

 About **Metadata ['variables']**:
 - If the function hits a `return` the following variables are not created (each title is shown as a header).